tkarnani/cse15l-lab-reports/Lab3.md

 					 ranges were specified
 ```

 While in the `technical` directory, I used `grep -r -n` on a file in the `technical` directory for the phrase "options".
 It recursively searched for the phrase.
-It returned all the line numbers of the lines containing the word for every file in the directory.
+It returned all the line numbers of the lines in the file containing the word.

 ```
 tushakarnani@Tushas-MacBook-Air-2 docsearch % grep -n "options" technical/government/About_LSC/